 There are a lot of preconceived notions out there about what a financial advisor is and what they do.
 Often, people assume a financial advisor is a stockbroker, making daily trades and helping wealthy individuals strategically play the stock market.
 While some advisors specialize in investing and helping people build portfolios, there’s much more to financial advising that can benefit anyone regardless of their wealth, from a young college grad to a retiring couple.
 And for someone like me, who is an independent financial advisor, there’s a stronger emphasis on objectivity.

-There are dozens of different definitions for an advisor but I like to define an independent financial advisor as someone who serves as an unbiased and trusted guide who proactively watches out for you, your family, and your assets.
+There are dozens of different definitions for an advisor but I like to define an independent financial advisor as someone who serves as an objective and trusted guide who proactively watches out for you, your family, and your assets.
 To be more specific, there are three major things an advisor does.

 1. Keeps You Focused on the Right Goals